 Tell me more about the special child care business loan.
 How much money can I borrow?

 It depends on your projected business income/anticipated revenue and how much money you need to create a sustainable business.

-Through the Child Care Business Lab, we will help entrepreneurs establish a financially viable child care business, where the invested capital (or money borrowed) enhances the opportunity for success and the monthly loan payments are affordable.
+Through the Child Care Business Lab, we will help entrepreneurs establish a financially viable child care business, where the money you borrow (sometimes called invested capital) enhances the opportunity for success and the monthly loan payments are affordable.